DFRobot/DFRobot_RaspberryPi_Expansion_Board/readme.md

   STA_ERR_SOFT_VERSION = 0x03
   STA_ERR_PARAMETER = 0x04

-  ''' last operate status, users can use this variable to determine the result of a function call. ''' last_operate_status = STA_OK
+  ''' The last operate status, users can use this variable to determine the result of a function call. ''' last_operate_status = STA_OK

   ''' Global variables '''